Deluk47/nextcloud-pihole-selfhosted/nextcloud/NEXTCLOUD_DEPLOYMENT.md

 # Nextcloud Stack Deployment Guide (Self-Hosted)

-This guide describes how to deploy the Nextcloud stack defined in `nextcloud/` on an Ubuntu host, behind a reverse proxy, and integrated with a local DNS service (for example, Pi-hole).
+This guide describes how to deploy the Nextcloud stack in `nextcloud/` on an Ubuntu host, behind a local reverse proxy, and integrated with a LAN DNS service (for example, Pi-hole).
+It assumes you are using **Nextcloud All-in-One (AIO)** and a reverse proxy such as **Caddy**. [web:243][web:245]

 ---

-## Prerequisites
+## 1. Prerequisites

-- Ubuntu Server (Debian-based) with Docker and Docker Compose.
+- Ubuntu Server (Debian-based) with Docker Engine and Docker Compose installed.
-- A local DNS solution (such as Pi-hole) capable of resolving internal hostnames to your Nextcloud server.
+- A local DNS solution (such as Pi-hole) that can resolve a hostname (for example, `cloud.home.arpa`) to your Nextcloud server’s IP.
-- A reverse proxy (such as Caddy, Nginx, or Traefik) running on the same host or in the same Docker network to route HTTPS traffic to Nextcloud.
+- A reverse proxy (for example, Caddy) configured as described in `REVERSE-PROXY.md`, listening on ports 80/443 and forwarding to the Nextcloud AIO Apache port (for example, `127.0.0.1:11000`). [web:239][web:248]

 ---

-## Step 1: Review compose configuration
+## 2. Review `nextcloud/compose.yaml`

-The `nextcloud/compose.yaml` in this repository defines the Nextcloud stack.
-It might include:
+The `nextcloud/compose.yaml` in this repository defines the Nextcloud AIO master container.
+A representative pattern looks like:

-- A Nextcloud All-in-One (AIO) master container, or
-- Separate services for Nextcloud, database, caching, and related apps.

-Example (simplified pattern):

 ```yaml
 services: